niksy/faux-anchor/README.md

 ## Browser support

-Tested in IE9+ and all modern browsers.
+Tested in IE9+ and all modern browsers. `Promise` should be available globally.

 ## License